library-data-platform/ldp/doc/Admin_Guide.md

 configuration file `ldp_add_column.conf` in the data directory.
 If this file is present, LDP will add the specified columns during the update process.
-Each line of the file should provide the table name, column name, and SQL data type in the form:
+Each line of the file should provide the table name, column name, and data type in the form:

 ```
 <table>.<column> <type>
 ```

-Most columns have the data type `varchar(...)`, and this can be written as `varchar` in the configuration file.

 For example: